-ATC 6-4 Writing Assignment Relevant versus full cost
+ATC 13-4 Writing Assignment Relevant versus full cost

 State law permits the State Department of Revenue to collect taxes for municipal governments that operate within the state's jurisdiction and allows private companies to collect taxes for municipalities.
 To promote fairness and to ensure the financial well-being of the state, the law dictates that the Department of Revenue must charge municipalities a fee for collection services that is above the cost of providing such services but does not define the term cost.
-Until recently, Department of Revenue officials have included a proportionate share of all departmental costs such as depreciation on buildings and equipment, supervisory salaries, and other facility-level overhead costs when determining the cost of providing collection services, a measurement approach known as full costing.
-The full costing approach has led to a pricing structure that places the Department of Revenue at a competitive disadvantage relative to private collection companies.
+Until recently, Department of Revenue officials have included a proportionate share of all departmental costs such as depreciation on buildings and equipment, supervisory salaries, and other facility-level overhead costs when determining the cost of providing approach has led to a pricing structure that places the Department of Revenue at a competitive disadvantage relative to private collection companies.
 Indeed, highly efficient private companies have been able to consistently underbid the Revenue Department for municipal customers.
 As a result, it has lost 30 percent of its municipal collection business over the last two years.
 The inability to be price competitive led the revenue commissioner to hire a consulting firm to evaluate the current practice of determining the cost to provide collection services.